To start chronological : Begin with the oldest post at the bottom

 It took me more than forty years to write this sentence.
 These forty years since the death of my father, were in various stages very different for me.
 In the first 10 years I did not even know the truth about the death of my father.
 I grew up with a lie about the circumstances of his death.
 This all happened of course with the best intentions and meant well.
 They wanted to protect me and my younger siblings from the truth.
 The death of our father was bad enough.
 So it was thought at that time.
 We as his children would be burden even more if we knew how he lost his life.

-younger , I can understand this attitude even today.
+Since I was only five years old, my three siblings even younger , I can understand this attitude even today.
 Even if, as so much in life, it was only 'well-intentioned' and therefore not really good for us.

 It is ultimately determined by us children and our collective memory about the death of our father that brought the truth to daylight.
 Sharing our memories of that day, when we added them all together, comparing with the official version, that was told to us for so long, we knew it doesn't fit.
 We believed them for many years; whenever asked about our father told willingly.

-about the death of our father were not true , we started asking questions and expected answers.
+When we children were sure, that these stories about the death of our father were not true , we started asking questions and expected answers.
 It quickly turned out that apparently all the adults around us knew the truth, not just us kids.
 Finally, our mother called us together to tell the truth about the death of our father, and suddenly, many things made sense to me and I was able to classify them correctly.
 Nearly 10 years had passed since his death, and for me it was in the midst of puberty, Although I have not noticed immediately it was also a shock to learn the truth.The focus for me was more the feeling that we kids were right with our assumptions and that we had been lied to by adults.

 But even though we now know precisely how he had died on that Sunday in October 1969, about WHY they had told us nothing.
 My mother insists to this day not knowing the reasons, whether it's true or whether it is always a shelter, I can not say.
 Meanwhile, my mother is nearly eighty years old with growing dementia.
 It makes no sense any more, to afflict her with questions.